Dacili/Arduino-projects/README.md

 Once you put the input into one hole on Arduino ***breadboard***, then vertically that side of the breadboard has that input.
 Check the colored rectangles.
 ![image](https://github.com/Dacili/Arduino-projects/assets/37112852/db512a99-638c-4f88-a300-88a590ecfec1)

+**Resistors**
+The resistor is an electrical component that limits the flow of electrical current (in an electronic circuit).<br/><br/>
+*Why do we need them?*
+If you try to connect the LED diode to the 9V battery, you will soon find out why!
+Haha, it will burn out because the capacity of the LED is smaller than the input we provided.
+ <br/><br/>
 How to read **resistors**, with **color code calculations**?
  ![image](https://github.com/Dacili/Arduino-projects/assets/37112852/49985f44-1b95-4fdf-b2ed-c2c75593a6c8)